-Overview To trigger based on transition time Control elements & resources Set to trigger when The oscilloscope compares the pulse edge of the trigger source against the transition time (slew rate) set by the upper and lower threshold settings and the delta time set in the window.
-To select whether to trigger on edges with transitions times (slew rates) faster than or slower than that set by these controls, do the following step: 7.
-Touch Trigger When Transition Time < or Trigger When Transition Time >.
-Total < triggers when the transition time is greater than the time you set. triggers when the transition time is less than the time you set If you select Trigger When Transition Time > (greater than) and the oscilloscope does not trigger, it may be because the pulse edge is too fast rather than too slow.
+Dverview To trigger based on transition time (Cont.)
+Control elements and resources Set to trigger when The instrument compares the pulse edge of the trigger source against the transition time (slew rate) set by the upper and lower threshold settings and the delta time set in the window.
+To select whether to trigger on edges with transitions times (slew rates) faster than or slower than that set by these controls, do the following step: Touch Trigger When Transition Time < or Trigger When Transition Time >: Contraction of the local division of the loc < triggers when the transition time is greater than the time you set. triggers when the transition time is less than the time you set the state of the state of the If you select Trigger When Transition Time > (greater than) and the instrument does not trigger, it may be because the pulse edge is too fast rather than too slow.
 To check the edge speed, switch to edge triggering.
 Then trigger on the pulse edge and determine the time the edge takes to travel between the levels set in the slew rate Thresholds menu.
-The oscilloscope cannot transition trigger on pulse edges that traverse between threshold levels in 600 ps or less.
+The instrument cannot transition trigger on pulse edges that traverse between threshold levels in 600 ps or less.
 Also, to reliably transition trigger, a pulse must have a width of 8.5 ns or more.
 A pulse of less width may trigger on the wrong slope or not trigger at all.
 Switch to edge triggering and check the pulse width if you can't transition trigger as expected.
-To set mode and holdoff 8.
-Mode and holdoff can be set for all standard trigger types.
-To set mode and holdoff, refer to To Set Holdoff on page 3-64 and To Select the Trigger Mode on page 3-61.
-To learn more about trigger mode and holdoff, see the descriptions Trigger Modes on page 3-55 and Trigger Holdoff on page 3-56.
-See To Set Holdoff on page 3-64 and To Select Trigger Mode on page 3-61 for mode and holdoff setup.
+To set mode and holdoff Mode and holdoff can be set for all standard trigger types.
+See To set holdoff on page 3-84 and To select trigger mode on page 3-81 for mode and holdoff setup.
+To learn more about trigger mode and holdoff, see Trigger Modes on page 3-74 and Trigger Holdoff on page 3-75.